canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

 In this part of the tutorial, we are going to use [Kafka Connect](https://kafka.apache.org/documentation/#connect) - an ETL framework on top of Apache Kafka - to seamlessly move data between different charmed database technologies.

 We will follow a step-by-step process for moving data between [Canonical Data Platform charms](https://canonical.com/data) using Kafka Connect.
-Specifically, we will showcase a particular use-case of loading data from a relational database, i.e. PostgreSQL, to a document store and search engine, i.e. Opensearch, entirely using charmed solutions.
+Specifically, we will showcase a particular use-case of loading data from a relational database, i.e. PostgreSQL, to a document store and search engine, i.e. OpenSearch, entirely using charmed solutions.

 By the end, you should be able to use Kafka Connect integrator and Kafka Connect charms to streamline data ETL tasks on Canonical Data Platform charmed solutions.